tintly/ghl-marketplace-app-template/README.md

 ## Troubleshooting

 ### JWT Authentication Issues
-- Ensure `SUPABASE_JWT_SECRET` is set in Supabase Edge Functions environment
+- Ensure `JWT_SECRET` is set in Supabase Edge Functions environment
 - Check that the JWT secret matches your Supabase project's JWT secret
 - Verify that RLS policies are using the correct JWT claim functions